What is a cross-functional team?

-Having a cross-functional team allows team members to interact and collaborate freely, so they are able to develop and harvest innovative ideas and strategies.
+A healthy workplace environment is becoming more and more important as millennials enter the workforce.
+This generation, more than any other, values finding a home away from home with their colleagues and will leave a job quickly if they are unhappy at work.
+Having a cross-functional team allows team members to interact and collaborate freely so they are able to develop and harvest innovative ideas and strategies.
 The entire team shares responsibility.
 Well-designed cross-functional teams are also staffed with a mixture of personality types, leadership styles and professional skills, which builds inherent agility into the team.

 Balancing the workload

-As a business owner, having an effective cross-functional team is your key to peace of mind and successful business outcomes.
+As a business owner, having a team with effective cross-functional collaboration is your key to peace of mind and successful business outcomes.
 Having a team of competent, like-minded professionals means the difference between being a business operator and a business owner.
 Nurturing a cross-functional team allows you to transition from being a business operator (someone who fails to delegate effectively and, as a result, is overwhelmed) to a powerful business owner (someone who not only understands his or her own goals, strengths and working style, but also strives to infuse that understanding into the collaborative team).

-For any cross-functional team, having focused leadership is essential for success.
-As Tony Robbins says, leadership means producing a standard in someone so that they’ll produce consistently higher results, even in the leader’s absence.
+For any cross functional team, having focused leadership is essential for success.
+As Tony Robbins says, one of the six basic leadership skills is being able to inspire others by discovering our own strengths and encouraging employees to do the same.
+This makes them produce consistently higher results, even in the leader’s absence.
 Cultivate your own state, and always hire people better than you.

 As an entrepreneur, you must first embrace your professional identity, which includes three components: your business personality, leadership style and working style.

 - Business personality.
 An effective cross-functional team must have each type of business personality represented: an artist, a leader and an entrepreneur.
-Take our business identity quiz to find where your passions lie and discover the complementary personality types you need to be recruiting for your cross-functional team.
+Take our business identity quiz to find where your passions lie and discover the complementary personality types you need to recruit for effective cross-functional collaboration.

 - Leadership style.
 The cross-functional team must thrive under your leadership style, which hinges on your mindset toward engaging your team.
-For example, common leadership styles include servant, democratic, visionary, coaching, affiliative, pacesetting and commanding approaches.
+Common leadership styles include servant, democratic, visionary, coaching, affiliative, pacesetting and commanding approaches.
 There is no right or wrong leadership style, and yours will hinge on your personality, temperament and skill set.

 - Working style.
-Since you will be collaborating with a team, you must also understand your working style.
+Since you will be collaborating with a team and need to facilitate cross-functional communication, you must also understand your working style.
 Whether you prefer to work independently, in collaboration with others or alongside others, your working style (and your team members’ styles) will impact the systems you put in place to organize workflow.